justinprogdev/CSharpMentoring/Project2/readme.project2.md

-# Hey Aziz!
+# Hey you!
-## We're ready for something real huh??
+## You ready for something real??
 Ok, we're gonna start coding.
 Follow along with this video.
 Bob is good.
 - His setup may look older than yours, but the code will work the same.
 - Follow basic variable names and control flow to get the hang of coding C# syntax in Visual Studio.

 ## Open your Visual Studio and follow along
 <a href="https://learn.microsoft.com/en-us/shows/csharp-fundamentals-for-absolute-beginners/understanding-data-types-and-variables">>>Video Lesson 1<<</a>